(Amazon UK link) |

 As with so many films I’ve seen recently, the main character, Rosie (Pfeiffer) is in her early forties, and divorced.
-She’s the producer of a sitcom which is becoming rather tired… and then her boss insists that she must abandon any remotely controversial storylines.
+She works as the producer of a sitcom which is becoming rather tired… and then her boss insists that she must abandon any remotely controversial storylines.

 Rosie decides to introduce a new character, and struggles at first to find anyone remotely suitable.
 But eventually she offers a contract to Adam, an actor in his late twenties.
 He lifts the show somewhat, and he and Rosie find a mutual attraction, although neither is entirely comfortable about the difference in their ages.